 So, the locals are known as Norfolk Dumplings, which sound pejorative, but actually comes from the flour dumplings that were eaten here in bygone times.
 In any case, we don’t recommend you run around calling everyone a dumpling, because that may be taken the wrong way.
 (If there even is a right way to take being called a dumpling).
 In any case, the kids will probably love the name as much as the zoos and amusement parks of this bucolic promontory that juts out of the eastern edge of Great Britain.

 It is packed with historical attractions and cultural landmarks, with the cities of Norwich and Great Yarmouth at its core.
 But, the aforementioned theme parks and animal parks will steal the hearts and minds of the young creatures that seem to keep following you around.
 Well, they’re here already, so we might as well make it a holiday to remember for your little ones.
-We’ve put our heads together at the Plum Guide, with our expert travel knowledge, and come up with the ultimate list of things to do with kids in Norfolk.
+Here at Plum Guide, we’ve put our heads together, with our expert travel knowledge, and come up with the ultimate list of things to do with kids in Norfolk.

 You can’t beat an amusement park for a family day out, so jumping on a ride or two should definitely top your list of things to do with kids in Norfolk.
 It’s free to enter the Great Yarmouth Pleasure Beach, which has around 20 rides and a crazy golf course, as well as water rides and sections for the smaller children.
 Head to Horning for the BeWILDerwood, and scream WILD at the top of your lungs as you navigate the rope bridges, zip wires and mazes in the woods.
 It has all kinds of weird characters and obstacle courses for the little ones.
-Make sure you pick a comfortable, roomy home to rest your feet after all those activities – might we recommend The Steward's Hideaway?
+Make sure you pick a comfortable, roomy home to rest your feet after all those activities.

 Norfolk has all manner of family-fun entertainment, with the theatre at its core.
 You can’t go wrong with the Norwich Puppet Theatre (‘Oh, yes you can’ - for non-Brits, that was a bit of pantomime for you there).
 One of the more unique things to do with kids in Norfolk, it has workshops, a gallery, a shop and even a licensed bar, which is all a bit unexpected and brilliant for a puppet theatre.
 Oh, and it’s housed in the medieval Church of Saint James the Less, no less.